Close Search

 Search Our Database for Available Idaho Big Game Hunts

-The Idaho Wild Sheep Foundation will raffle off a bighorn sheep tag on July 28, 2023.
-This tag will be valid in all units, excluding unit 11, during the 2023 season.
+The Idaho Wild Sheep Foundation will raffle off a bighorn sheep tag in late July 2025.
+This tag will be valid in all units, EXCEPT unit 11, during the 2025 season.
 Visit www.idahowildsheep.org for more information.

 Refunds/Returns/Transfers

 Successful applicants will receive a permit in the mail no later than June 10th.
-Unsuccessful applicants will receive a credit to their account by July 1st.
-Turning your permit back in for a refund is only allowed if you, a parent, spouse, or child pass away, you have a medical condition where a doctor does not allow you to hunt, or you are deployed in the military.
+Unsuccessful applicants will receive a refund to their credit card by July 1st.
+Turning your permit back in for a refund is only allowed if you, a parent, spouse, or child pass away; you have a medical condition where a doctor does not allow you to hunt; or you are deployed in the military.
 If you draw a bighorn sheep, moose, or mountain goat permit, you cannot transfer it to your child or grandchild.

 Non-resident hunting licenses and tags may be refunded, minus the application fees and a $50 processing fee, in the case of illness or injury that disables the license holder for the entire applicable hunting season, military deployment, or death of the license holder or their parent, spouse, or child.
 If a refund is requested for any other reason, only the permit and tag fees (not the license fee) may be refunded on a sliding scale.
 If postmarked before April 1st, you will receive a 75% refund; if before June 30th, a 50% refund; and if before August 31st, a 25% refund.
 After September 1st, there are no refunds.